Personalized consulting • insight • planning

 Market Analysis | Risk Structure | Asset Class Selection

-Each client will have a unique investment strategy according to their risk tolerance, and life goals.
-Though most clients have multiple investment accounts (ie: brokerage, IRA and 401k) all the accounts will be managed as one portfolio with one investment strategy.
+Each client will have a unique investment strategy according to their risk tolerance and life goals.
+While most clients have multiple investment accounts (ie: brokerage, IRA and 401k) they can be managed separately or as one portfolio.
+Sub-strategies: all the accounts will be managed as one portfolio with one investment strategy.
 However, sometimes there is a portion of the portfolio set aside for immediate cash needs.
 In this case there are actually two sub- strategies managed under a combined investment strategy.

 Client Specific | Investment Strategy | Continuous Review